ajktown/docs/eksctl/02_aws-load-balancer-controller.md

 It also watches the deletion of ingress and deletes the load balancer once the ingress is deleted.

+## Why

+Instead of creating your own managed reverse proxy, you can simply use the `AWS Load Balancer Controller` to create and manage the load balancer for you.

+We highly recommend to install `aws-load-balancer-controller` before you deploy any applications on the EKS clsuter.

 ## How to install